ykt30/fcfs/README.md

 # fcfs
-First come first serve algorithm
+First come first serve algorithm in java and python3